Further price cut on Cheoy Lee motor yacht First Home

 by Malcolm Maclean

-The 28.14 metre motor yacht First Home, listed for sale by Chris Collins at Ocean Independence, has had a $155,000 price reduction.
+The 28.14 metre motor yacht First Home, listed for sale by Chris Collins at Ocean Independence, has had a further $200,000 price reduction.

 Built in GRP by Chinese yard Cheoy Lee to a design by Tom Fexas, First Home was delivered in 1988 and last refitted in 2013.
-With essentially two master suites, this yacht for sale comfortably accommodates eight guests in four cabins also including two twins and all with television screens, entertainment systems and en-suite bathroom facilities.
+With essentially two master suites, this yacht for sale comfortably accommodates eight guests in four cabins also including two twins.
+All cabins have been fitted with television screens, entertainment systems and en-suite bathroom facilities.

 Most major systems are new or rebuilt since the 2013 refit, creating a smooth entry into the charter market in 2014.
 After ten weeks of charter in her first year, she had several weeks in 2015 and 2016, and her reputation continues to grow in the Florida and Bahamas market, making her a sound business proposition for a new buyer.
 Twin 900hp Detroit Diesel engines give her a cruising speed of 11 knots and a range of 1,100 nautical miles.